pyinat/pyinaturalist/README.md

 - [Next Steps](#next-steps)
 - [Feedback](#feedback)

 ## Features

-[iNaturalist](https://www.inaturalist.org) is a rich source of biodiversity data, and offers an extensive API to interact with it.

-If you want to make use of these data within a python application, script, or notebook, then pyinaturalist can help.
+[iNaturalist](https://www.inaturalist.org) offers a rich source of biodiversity data, and an extensive API to interact with it.
+If you want to make use of these data in python, then pyinaturalist can help!
 It adds a number of python-specific conveniences, including:

 * **Requests:** Simplified usage with python types and data structures
 * **Responses:** Type conversions to things you would expect in python